-- 1. With the magazine empty, lock the bolt to the rear in the open position - 2.
-Insert a shell into the magazine.
+1. With the bolt open, insert a shell into the magazine.
 The shell will be automatically cycled from the magazine to the chamber.

 KEEP YOUR FINGERS CLEAR OF THE EJECTION PORT WHEN LOADING THE SHOTGUN USING THE SPEED LOADING PROCEDURE.
 FAILURE TO FOLLOW THIS WARNING COULD RESULT IN INJURY.